jose-elias-alvarez/buftabline.nvim/README.md

 Hides the tabline when Neovim starts by setting `showtabline` to `0`.
 Disabled by default, but potentially useful in combination with `ToggleBuftabline`.

+### auto_hide

+Shows the tabline when you have more than one buffer open and hides it when you don't.
+Not compatible with `start_hidden`.

 ### disable_commands